tPl0ch/symfony-phpqatools/README.md

 3) Installing the PHP-QA-Tools Edition
 ----------------------------------

-When it comes to installing the Symfony Standard Edition, you have the following options.

-### Use Composer (*recommended*)

 As Symfony uses [Composer][3] to manage its dependencies, the recommended way to create a new project is to use it.